Frequently Asked Questions

 For best performance we recommend having all antennas externally mounted/connected.
 There is a low level of electronic interference that naturally occurs when two antennas are directly attached.

-When attaching an antenna or cable for use in outdoors, or in damp/dusty conditions, that ex connection needs its own protection.
-To find more information regarding water and other possible environmental ingress prevention, please refer to the Technical Bulletins in the back of each individual BreadCrumb model user guides.
+When attaching an antenna or cable for use outdoors or in damp/dusty conditions, that external connection needs its own protection.
+To find more information regarding water and other possible environmental ingress prevention, please refer to the Technical Service Bulletin section in that back of that specific BreadCrumb model's user guide.
 Waterproofing steps are provided with pictures of how to correctly seal your BreadCrumb ports, and which products we recommend for the process.
 Additionally, this information can be found in documentation on our support site by searching 'waterproofing' or 'sealing' under the Files tab.

 Rajant Support provides a partner portal that allows for downloads of software and documentation.
 Please visit https://secure.rajant.com/ and select ‘Login’.

 Please contact your Rajant regional sales representative.
-They will be able to better assist resolving your account issue and provide suggestions for your organization.
+They will be able to best assist you in resolving your account issue and provide suggestions for your organization.
+If you are not sure who your sales representative is, contact Rajant Customer Support by clicking help at the top of this page.
+The support team will find your sales representative and have them reach out to you.

 A mesh snapshot stores details about the network running at that time.
 Rajant Support uses these to diagnose technical issues.